nimish-g29/dataforge-2026-associative-memory/README.md

 ## 10. AI assistance, code, data, asset, and license disclosure

-- **AI assistance:** Substantial portions of the code, page copy, and this README were drafted with AI assistance (Claude, Anthropic).
-The human author selected the topic, directed the design and content of every section, tested every interactive feature by hand, requested specific corrections (including the mobile-layout fix and the evidence-table overflow fix described in the commit history / conversation log), and is responsible for understanding and defending every component live, per the hackathon's ownership requirement.
+* **AI assistance:** Substantial portions of the code, page copy, and this README were drafted with AI assistance (Claude, Anthropic).
+The team selected the topic, directed the design and content of every section, tested every interactive feature by hand, requested specific corrections (including the mobile-layout fix and the evidence-table overflow fix described in the commit history / conversation log), and is responsible for understanding and defending every component live, per the hackathon's ownership requirement.
-- **Code:** original for this submission (see §9); no forked repository.
+* **Code:** Original for this submission (see §9); no forked repository.
-- **Data:** none external; all data shown is generated synthetically at runtime.
+* **Data:** None external; all data shown is generated synthetically at runtime.
-- **Assets:** no images, icons, or media assets beyond the three Google Fonts listed in §9.
+* **Assets:** No images, icons, or media assets beyond the three Google Fonts listed in §9.
-- **License of reused BDH claims:** all BDH/BDH-CQ content is paraphrased explanation of publicly published research, with primary-source citations; no BDH source code, weights, or proprietary material is reproduced.
+* **License of reused BDH claims:** All BDH/BDH-CQ content is paraphrased explanation of publicly published research, with primary-source citations; no BDH source code, weights, or proprietary material is reproduced.

-> **Before submitting:** replace this paragraph with your own first-person account of what you changed,
-> tested, and can defend — judges score "technical ownership and live defense" separately from
+> **Before submitting:** The team should ensure every member can explain the system, trace the implementation decisions, and defend the design choices during the live evaluation.
+Technical ownership and live defense are evaluated separately from correctness.
-> correctness, and a disclosure written entirely by AI about AI assistance undercuts that.

 ## 11. Known limitations (of the artifact itself)